bakdata/ci-templates/actions/python-setup-poetry/README.md

 # python-setup-poetry

-This composite action sets up poetry.
-First, it installs Python for the given version and then Poetry for the given input version.
+This composite action sets up poetry for the given input version.
+It supports caching the Python virtualenv between workflow runs.

 ## Input Parameters